Exact Process And Plan To Execute Test Cases With Real Examples.

 - The sanity and smoke test suites are also added to the document, to give you an idea about what kind of test cases are considered for these stages.

 - Defects are not logged yet, even though the status of some test cases is set to “Fail”.
 This is because logging the defects is the next most important/commonly worked on an aspect of our life as testers.
 So, we want to deal with it in detail in the next article.

 Test Cases with Execution Results:

 It Contains – Test cases execution result, smoke tests, sanity tests, exploratory test – spreadsheets

 Lastly, if a test management tool was used for creating and maintaining the test case, the same can be used for test execution as well.
 The use of a tool makes reporting easier, but otherwise, the process of running the test cases is the same.
-Please check out this article to get an idea on how to use HP ALM for test case execution.
+Please check out this article to get an idea of How to use HP ALM for Test Case Execution.

 This brings us to the end of another interesting segment of the testing process.
 In the next and last article of this free online Software Testing QA training mini-course, we will look into defects in detail; wrap up topics like “when to stop testing”, metrics and QA sign off.